egel/e14/README.md

 Happy hacking :)

-## Trivial problems with launch project
+## Trivial problems with launch the project

 ### File owner or file rights
 If shows you somthing similar to this error that presents below, the problem is probably with files owners or files rights.